Sanjay-Shr/DevOps_Challenge/README.md

 - Spent time troubleshooting plugin setups, reinstalling components, and checking system compatibility.
 - Although the issue remains unresolved, I now have a much stronger grasp of how Docker Compose and Buildx work together.

+### Day 46 | Fixing Timing Issues in Docker Compose (Flask + MySQL)

+- Today, I fixed the Docker Compose issue that was stopping my two-tier setup from running.
+- The root cause was that Flask started faster than MySQL, causing early connection failures.
+- I added a **healthcheck** for MySQL and configured Flask to wait until the database became healthy.
+- Once both services were aligned, the application ran successfully and showed the expected output.
+- This session gave me deeper insight into container startup timing, dependencies, and proper orchestration.

 ---

 ## How to Use This Repo